Space science for Europe 2015–2025

 Continuation of a successful strategy

 Scientists, technologists, national funding agencies, space industry and international partners all relied very heavily on the existence of ESA's long-term plan to build confidence in the success of a project that took two decades to develop.
 Huygens is by no means an exception in the length of development for a space science mission, which typically take decades to return their final science.
 The Horizon 2000 plan, which included the Cassini-Huygens and Rosetta missions, was prepared in 1984.
 Horizon 2000 Plus was drawn up in 1994-1995.
 Cosmic Vision 2015-2025, created in 2005, was the logical continuation into the next decade of the ESA science planning cycle.
 Horizon 2000 replaced the previous a la carte style of mission selection by an appetising table d’hôte.
 At its inception, there was judicious provision for updating the programme with missions still to be chosen.
 The promise of Horizon 2000 was fulfilled when the astronomy missions Herschel and Planck set off into space in 2009.
 The second step in this decadal series, Horizon 2000 Plus, includes the missions Gaia (launched in 2013), BepiColombo (launched in 2018) and the European contribution to the James Webb Space Telescope (scheduled for launch in 2021).
-The Cosmic Vision missions have been selected and are taking shape, with the first mission, CHEOPS, ready to be launched in 2019.
+The Cosmic Vision missions have been selected and are taking shape, with the first missions, CHEOPS and Solar Orbiter, launched in 2019 and 2020, respectively.

 Selecting the themes for Cosmic Vision 2015-2025